Chillu1/ModiBuff/README.md

 ### Callback

-Callbacks work like events, but have extra functionality, like being able to remove the modifier on callback.
+Callbacks work like events, but have extra functionality, like being able to remove the modifier on callback, using data sent through the event, and having mutable serializable state inside it.

 Callbacks are a way to add logic that can be triggered on any user/game-based action.
 This is particularly useful for removing modifiers on certain non-standard cases.